-As we only add 1 constraint per edge and a constant number of constraints and variables per line pair in each edge, the total number of variables and constraints remains $O(|E|M^2)$ .
+As we only add 1 constraint per edge and a constant number of constraints and variables per line pair in each edge, the total number of variables and constraints remains $O(|E|M^2)$.

-Interestingly, punishing line separations also addresses a special case of the periphery condition introduced in [3].
+3.3.1 Periphery Condition.
+Interestingly, punishing line separations also addresses a special case of the periphery condition introduced in [5].
 In general, this condition holds if lines ending in a station are always drawn at the left- or rightmost position in each incident edge.
-For nodes with degree $\leq 2$ , the periphery condition is ensured in MLNCM-S (Fig. 6, left).
-For other nodes, however, it is not guaranteed (Fig. 6, right).
+For nodes with degree ≤ 2 , the periphery Hannah Bast, Patrick Brosi, and Sabine Storandt condition is trivially ensured in MLNCM-S (Fig. 7, left).
+For other nodes, however, it is not guaranteed (Fig. 7, right).